chalmerj/introcs-lecture-notes/devel/rst/problem-solving-replace.rst

 seem pretty reasonable, and given any *specific concrete* example, you are likely to be able to solve it instantly, with very little conscious effort.
-Once it becomes a programming problem, with parameters stated in general with just placeholder formal names like ``s`` and ``target``, and given the limited set of approaches you have in a programming language, the complexion of this problem changes completely.
+Once it becomes a programming problem, with parameters stated in general, with just placeholder names like ``s`` and ``target``, and given the limited set of approaches you have in a programming language, the complexion of this problem changes completely.
 Many students guess the general problem will